Stuff We Love

 Meet Thinx: A Sustainable Period Underwear Brand

-A stylish, comfortable, eco-friendly solution for that time of the month.
+Thinx period underwear is a stylish, comfortable, eco-friendly solution for that time of the month.

 A few months ago, my sister sent me a link to an ad from period underwear brand Thinx.
 I clicked, and a picture of a person doing a headstand in period-proof boyshorts popped up.
 “This is amazing,” my sister texted.
 She loved the ad and the concept of period underwear.
 “Buy it!!!!
 Buy it and they win!!!,” I texted back.
 I was (and am) wary of marketing that appeals to my millennial sensibilities (pastel colors, environmentally friendly labeling, models with trendy haircuts I couldn’t pull off, etc.) and was skeptical the garment could handle my time of the month.
 I don’t have a tampon-every-six-hours kind of period, I have a wear-a-menstrual-cup-and-pad-or-else kind of period.
 I would never tempt fate and stand on my head while menstruating — I typically avoid working out until the first couple days of my cycle are out of the way, even though studies suggest movement eases cramps.